 CCD Hospitality take care to ensure that all their products are considered eco-friendly.
 We use 100% recycled napkins and wooden stir sticks, and all our disposable coffee cups are broken down to SRF waste.
 In addition, the vast majority of our food produce, including all beef and chicken supplies, are locally sourced.
 This ensures our meals are fresh and in season whilst also supporting local farmers.
 In addition, all chocolate, tea and coffee supplies are fair trade.
 While CCD Cleaning also use reusable micro-fibre cloths and mops made from recyclable materials that are laundered on site, as well as recycled paper products and re-fillable soap dispensers.

 The CCD is a 10-minute walk from the city centre and is easily accessible by public transport.
 With plenty of hotels, restaurants and entertainment within walking distance, your delegates will automatically reduce their carbon emissions without even realising it!
-In order to help delegates to keep their journey carbon neutral, we offer visitors the opportunity to offset their carbon emissions from all forms of transport using our online carbon calculator.

 To ensure minimum water usage, we use sensor taps in all wash hand basins and sensor flushes in all urinals.
 The recent installation of a rainwater harvesting system also enables us to divert rain water to storage tanks for use in systems which use non-potable water.
 This rain water would otherwise have gone straight to the drainage network.

 We focus on reducing overall energy consumption by using a sustainable energy supplier and integrating sustainable systems such as our Integrated Building Automated System (IBAS).
 We have also installed a thermal wheel heat recovery system and an Ice Storage Thermal Unit (ISTU), which chills water overnight to form large ice blocks that melt during the day to provide air conditioning for the entire building.